Ali-Mahdipour/eye-tracking-course/downloads.md

 # Demo projects
 You can download demo projects using the [this link].
 **Caution:** You will need to send an access request.
-In the request message write your full-name in latin (indentical to your registration full-name).
+In the request message write your full-name in Latin (indentical to your registration full-name).